eugene-babichenko/fixit/README.md

 ## Shell setup

-Add the corresponding line to your shell configuration file.
+Add the corresponding command to your shell configuration file.

 **bash**: